 The Centre offers a course in Arts, Science and Inclusive Applied Practice which is a specially designed third-level programme aimed at supporting students as they make transitions towards independence, lifelong learning and employment.

-The Centre for Deaf Studies is based in the School of Linguistic, Speech and Communication Sciences.
-Trinity is the only university in Ireland to offer a bachelor degree in Deaf Studies.
+The Centre for Deaf Studies is based in the School of Linguistics, Speech and Communication Sciences.
+Trinity is the only university in Ireland to offer a bachelor's degree in Deaf Studies.

 Good accessibility practice makes university activities more accessible and enjoyable for everyone, including people with disabilities, older people and people whose first language is not English.
 Don't wait until you know there is a student with a disability in your class, or a staff member with a disability coming to your event, before considering accessibility.

-The Trinity Inclusive Curriculum, part of CAPSL (Trinity Teaching and Learning), provides a detailed practical guide to presenting information in an accessible way, as well as guidelines on teaching, assessment and supervision.
+The Trinity Inclusive Curriculum Project provides a detailed practical guide to presenting information in an accessible way, as well as guidelines and resources on inclusive teaching, assessment, and supervision.